johndimm/donelist/public/USER_GUIDE.md

 ## Version Information

-This user guide is for Done List.
+This user guide is for Freedom of Choice.
 The application uses:
 - Next.js 14
 - React 18
 - TypeScript